Mu-L/Blender_math_anim/README.md

 ## Installation And Setup
 Before installation:
-- [Typst](https://github.com/typst/typst) as a python package is shipped with the the addon, but you'd better have it in your system to test the fonts.
+- [Typst](https://github.com/typst/typst) as a python package is shipped with the addon, but you'd better have it in your system to test the fonts.
     - `typst fonts` will list available fonts for `Typst` use.
       ```bash